 “If you could redesign the school in any way what would you do?”

 “We walk with our head down and try not to make eye contact.
-We call each other when we notice another Native because we want each other to know they aren’t alone.
+We call to each other when we notice another Native because we want each other to know they aren’t alone.
 We only feel comfortable in this room with other Native kids, everything else feels unsafe.”

 However, though these interviews were incredible, and did a lot to describe the experience of these particular individuals, in general the students were not impressed with the interviews.
 We discussed and wondered if the students trying to say as little as possible in order to not lead the people, was resulting in people feeling awkward about speaking and also allowed them to answer minimally without being challenged.
 Further, we wondered if students felt uncomfortable telling their peers how they felt and therefore were not able to answer honestly or with any depth.
 So we all went back to the drawing board, and after a number of ideas decided it would be best to photocopy the questions and hand them out to all students in the school at the next assembly in two days.
-Given that Claire was the Vice Principal the idea quickly moved forward and the students decided for themselves who from each class would speak to the student body about the project.
+Given that the Vice Principal was working with us, the idea quickly moved forward and the students decided for themselves who from each class would speak to the student body about the project.

 When all was complete we took the questions as a class and went through them in detail in family groups.
 We researched using the technology, “how do we analyze qualitative data?”
-We determined that we needed to look for patterns in the student village, and we asked questions, “What might it mean when they say they are not comfortable with the boys in their class?
+We determined that we needed to look for patterns in the student Community, and we asked questions, “What might it mean when they say they are not comfortable with the boys in their class?
 Why did they say the front of the school makes them feel unwelcome?”
 We had the students research how to read between the lines and ask “I wonder” questions, without making assumptions.
 The students created numerous questions that really helped them see the school from a variety of perspectives.
 They began to notice patterns, that certain areas felt less comfortable, that many problems seemed to stem from people not really knowing each other, and therefore not feeling a sense of responsibility to each others comfort and happiness.

 We looked at the data for two separate blocks and analyzed the surveys then created categories that the students determined needed attention.
 In math they learnt about data as quantitative information, data sets, statics, and percentages, which allowed the students to use tangible material they had created both qualitatively and quantitatively to understand the needs and wants of the students through an inside equality lens.
 Looking back on it, it was amazing, beyond a doubt.
-However, I can honestly say that at times it felt too slow, then too fast, then chaotic, it was a messy journey with a number of problems I would love an opportunity to back and fix, which shows we were definitely trying something new.
+However, We can honestly say that at times it felt too slow, then too fast, then chaotic, it was a messy journey with a number of problems we would love an opportunity to back and fix, which shows we were definitely trying something new.

 Once the students had broken the data into themes each family group chose an area they wanted to focus their attention towards tackling.
 Some of the themes they complied were as follows: